ksaaskil/kimmosaaskilahti.fi/docs/blog/posts/2026-01-09-tips-for-clean-python-code.md

 ```

 The [ellipsis literal](https://en.wikipedia.org/wiki/Spectrogram) `...` stands for all the so-far-unknown dependencies that are needed to make the code in practice.
 At this level, it's not necessary for me to know exactly how the code works under the hood, but the story is clear to me.
 If I wanted to change any part of the story, I would know where to do that.

-One of the most important (if not the most important) ideas in computer science is _problem decomposition_.
-By writing code to read like a good story, we force ourselves to decompose the problem into smaller parts.
-If we decompose the problem well, the code will read like a good story, so maybe the two principles are essentially equivalent.

 The principle sounds simple enough, but in practice I often see (and myself write) code that does not read like a good story.
 I asked Claude Code to write an example of code that's not a good story, with this result: